dkacz/caiani2/docs/oracle_local_run.md

 % Local Golden Generation (Java Oracle) – Seeded, Headless

 This guide shows how to generate canonical Java “golden” outputs locally for the S120 Caiani AB‑SFC model using our seeded, headless harness.
-Heavy runs are done locally; CI stays thin and only verifies smoke and artifact sanity.
+All verification is done locally; there is no GitHub Actions CI in this repo.

 ## Prerequisites
 - OpenJDK 17 installed (`java -version` prints 17+)